Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Luckily, self-management is becoming easier thanks to rental property management software.
 Many of the things traditionally done by property managers, like managing rental property finances, handling rent collection, and managing tenant communications can be automated using free online software like Baselane.

-When hiring a property manager doesn’t make financial sense, property management software can ease the load without putting a dent in your cash flow.
+When hiring a property manager doesn’t make financial sense, property management software and property management banking can ease the load without putting a dent in your cash flow.
 In fact, the right software can help you become more efficient with your finances and earn more money from your rentals.

 If you’re considering hiring a property management company to take care of your rental properties, consider trying software first.
 You will likely find that it’s able to automate many of your most time-consuming tasks and give you the freedom you’re looking for without requiring a large investment and long-term commitment.